Odhynn/Naerk/content/Regions/Northart.md

 > > | | |
 > > | --- | --- |
 > > | Description | A city state, neighboring to [[Oventhart]] |

+A city state neighboring [[Oventhart]] from the west.
+They fought during the [[Great Northern War]] and Northart lost and was disbanded.